Supreme-bren/Movie-Centric-movie-app-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS
--React.js
+- React.js
--React Router DOM
+- React Router DOM
--React Responsive Carousel
+- React Responsive Carousel
--React Loading Skeleton
+- React Loading Skeleton
--React Youtube
+- React Youtube
 ## Available Scripts

 In the project directory, you can run: